Quick Links

 • be Rights Respecting Ambassadors for the school and promote children’s rights

-The School Council meet every fortnight with Mrs Yildirim and Mrs Wilson.
+The School Council meet every fortnight with Miss Metcalfe and Miss McGee.
 Following meetings, the councillors are given time to report back and share anything discussed to their class.

 Head Boy and Head Girl for 2025-2026